 2. Branding will Help Your Company’s Appeal

-As the candidates hold most of the power in the job market, it’s up to you to stand out from other companies, and branding is one of the best ways to do just that.
+As the candidates hold most of the power in the job market, it’s up to you to stand out from other companies, and creating a strong employer branding is one of the best ways to do just that.
 As one of the top recruiting trends this year, branding towards your potential employee will help boost the company’s popularity, value proposition, and reputation.
 One way of doing that is by developing a strong social media presence ー it’s worth creating a separate profile for the company when recruiting, as the messaging is different than selling a product.
 Another way is to encourage current employees to post positive reviews about working in your company.
 You can also create testimonial videos on your website with current employees.
 Try and think of creative ways to make your company look attractive, without making it feel too forced and marketed.

 3. Reach Out to Your Candidates on Social Media